Flood Insurance in Delaware

 Private Flood Insurance in Delaware

-Loss of use coverage reimburses you if you must move out of your house after it suffers major flood damage.
-Your insurance company can cover lodging, food, gas, and more while you’re displaced through this coverage.
+Loss of use coverage reimburses you for living expenses if you must move out of your home after it suffers major flood damage.
+Your insurer can cover lodging, food, and gas while you’re displaced through this coverage.
+The NFIP simply can’t afford to offer loss of use coverage.

 Do you want to pay for costly and common flood damage yourself or have an insurance policy pick up the tab?